dingxinliang88/jubi-frontend/README.md

-# Ju BI Pro
+# Ju BI

-This project is initialized with [Ju BI Pro](https://pro.ant.design).
+This project is initialized with [Ju BI](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare